pedro-abundio-wang/computer-vision/docs/blogs/nn-setting-up-the-data-and-the-loss.md

 cov = np.dot(X.T, X) / X.shape[0] # get the data covariance matrix
 ```

-The (i,j) element of the data covariance matrix contains the *covariance* between i-th and j-th dimension of the data.
+The (i,j) element of the data covariance matrix contains the **covariance** between i-th and j-th dimension of the data.
 In particular, the diagonal of this matrix contains the variances.
-Furthermore, the covariance matrix is symmetric and [positive semi-definite](http://en.wikipedia.org/wiki/Positive-definite_matrix#Negative-definite.2C_semidefinite_and_indefinite_matrices).
+Furthermore, the covariance matrix is **symmetric** and **positive semi-definite**.
 We can compute the SVD factorization of the data covariance matrix:

 ```python
 U,S,V = np.linalg.svd(cov)